kristof-galambos/predatorPrey/README.md

 There is a separate launcher file for all different kinds of output.
 Input parameters are mostly hardcoded into these launcher files.

 List of files:

-Implementation:
-universe.py
-animals.py
-cell.py
+Implementation: universe.py, animals.py, cell.py

-Launchers:
-animator.py
-animated_plotter.py
-double_animator.py
-plotter.py
-gui.py
+Launchers:animator.py, animated_plotter.py, double_animator.py, plotter.py, gui.py